jazhten/ip/docs/README.md

 For DukeWars
 ## Features
 ### Add Tasks
-Add a task to the current TaskList
+Add a task to the current tasklist
 #### Types of tasks :
     todo
     deadline